WMS improves distribution center efficiency

+We can offer you independent advice on warehousing and logistics IT packages such as WMS, OMS, TMS and shipping systems.
 As a consulting firm, Groenewout does not supply software.
-However, we can offer you independent advice on warehousing and logistics IT packages such as WMS, WCS, OMS and shipping systems.
-We always begin by evaluating your business processes and quantifying the volumes (= baseline measurement) as a basis for devising new concepts and their underlying business cases.
+We always begin by evaluating your business processes and quantifying the volumes (= baseline measurement) as a starting point for devising new concepts and their underlying business cases.
 Relating to the topic of warehousing, we can provide advice on aspects such as:

 - Feasibility studies (both greenfield and brownfield)

 - Layout design for factories, warehouses and distribution centers